metarank/metarank/doc/quickstart/quickstart.md

 }'
 ```

-The response will be absolutely different from the previous attempt:
+The response will be quite different from the previous attempt:
 ```json5
 {
   "items": [